 There are many different plants to choose from.
 Some of the best plants for indoors are Snake Plant, Pothos, Dracaena, ZZ Plant, and Spider Plant.
 These plans help improve air quality and reduce carbon dioxide levels.
+You can also take a look at Pothos Varieties: 15 Common, Rare Pothos Types available as well.
 Depending on the plant you choose, typically they come in different pot sizes, you might need to adjust the inside support boards to the size of your pot.

 This DIY Indoor Plant Stand took me less than an hour to build and cost less than $10 of material.
 You also might be interested in plans for DIY Planter Box that I’ve built earlier.